Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: KL-divergence and dynamical information projections

-we say that this triple is under the {\bf fluctuation regime}.
+we say that this triple is under the fluctuation regime.
 The use of this terminology is in accordance with section 3.4 in \cite{Cat}.
-In the case \eqref{a61} is true we say that the triple $\mu_0,\mu_1,\mu_2$ is under the {\bf Second Law regime}.
+In the case \eqref{a61} is true we say that the triple $\mu_0,\mu_1,\mu_2=\mu_{\tilde{J}_1 }$ is under the Second Law regime (a terminology borrowed from gas dynamics).

-From a Bayesian point of view, the probability $\mu_1$ describes {\it the prior} probability and $\mu_\lambda$ plays the role of {\it the posterior} probability in the inductive inference problem described by expression $D_{KL}(\mu_\lambda, \mu_1)$ (see Section 2.10 in \cite{Cat}, \cite{LM2} and \cite{ELLM}).
-The function $\log J_\lambda - \log J_1$ should be considered as the likelihood function (see \cite{FLL}).
+From a Bayesian point of view, the probability $\mu_1$ describes {\it the prior} probability and $\mu_{\mathfrak{J}_\lambda}$ plays the role of {\it the posterior} probability in the inductive inference problem described by expression $D_{KL}(\mu_{\mathfrak{J}_\lambda}, \mu_1)$ (see Section 2.10 in \cite{Cat}, \cite{LM2} and \cite{ELLM}).
+The function $\log \mathfrak{J}_\lambda - \log J_1$ should be considered as the likelihood function (see \cite{FLL}).

-Given $\mu_0=\mu_{J_0},\mu_1=\mu_{J_1},\mu_2=\mu_{J_2}$, the inequality
+Given $\mu_0=\mu_{J_0},\mu_1=\mu_{J_1},\mu_2=\mu_{\tilde{J}_1}$, the inequality

 is called the {\bf Pythagorean inequality} (see Theorem 11.6.1 in \cite{Cover}).